mathe-e-botond/ds-math-notes/06-neural-networks.md

 $${\partial C \over \partial w} \operatorname{ and } {\partial C \over \partial b}$$

+for a network with multiple neurons and layers.

 **Assumptions of backpropagatation**

 1. The cost function $C$ can be written as the average of the cost function for all training samples $x$ noted $C_x$.
-This assumption is needed because backpropagation is done for each training sample
+This assumption is needed because backpropagation is done per training sample

 $$C = {1 \over n} C_x$$